Belemnitida: Development

-Like other cephalopods, belemnites may have laid floating-egg masses, and single female may have laid between 100 and 1,000 eggs.
+Like other cephalopods, belemnites may have laid floating egg masses, and a single female may have laid between 100 and 1,000 eggs.
 Hatchlings were either miniature forms of adults or went through a larval stage.
 According to the latter model, the egg was formed by the protoconch and a single-layered shell wall.
 During the larval stage, the protoconch became internal and the guard began to form.
 The embryo of Passaloteuthis, the most well-studied among belemnite embryos, had a protoconch, a developing guard, and a solid guard.
 The developing guard tightly surrounded the protoconch.
 The embryonic shell consisted of an ovoid protoconch and several chambers.
 The protoconch had two layers, and several compartments - called "protoconch pockets" - formed between the layers, which may have stored gas or liquid in life to stay buoyant.
-The protoconch and guard were probably made of chitin, a protective material which may have allowed the embryo to survive at greater depths and colder temperatures, develop into adults faster, and allow juveniles and adults to venture into deeper waters.
+The protoconch and guard were probably made of chitin, a protective material that may have allowed the embryo to survive at greater depths and colder temperatures, develop into adults faster, and allow juveniles and adults to venture into deeper waters.
 Further, the protoconch would have allowed them to form limbs before reaching the phragmocone stage, and thus inhabit the open ocean earlier.
 These may have allowed belemnites to colonize a range of habitats across the world.

-Much like in cuttlefish, nautiluses, and ammonites, the number and successive size of the chambers of the phragmocone are used to analyze the growth of an individual over their life.
+Much like in cuttlefish, nautiluses, and ammonites, the number and successive size of the chambers of the phragmocone are used to analyze the growth of an individual over its life.
 Successive belemnite chambers tend to increase in size exponentially.
-Unlike other cephalopods, there is no decreasing trend of chamber size in the earliest stages.
+Unlike other cephalopods, no decreasing trend of chamber size is seen in the earliest stages.
 The decreasing trend generally coincides with hatching, meaning embryonic belemnites had no or few chambers and hatched only with a protoconch.
 The phragmocone, thus, developed after hatching.
 Ammonites are thought to have done the same, implying a similar reproductive strategy, and, considering both reached cosmopolitan distributions, a rather efficient one.
 Belemnite hatchling protoconches are estimated to have been generally around 1.5 to 3 mm.

 The guards of Megateuthis elliptica are the largest among belemnites, measuring 60 to 70 cm in length and up to 50 mm in diameter.
 The Cretaceous Neohibolites is one of the smallest known with a guard length of around 3 cm.
 In the New Zealand Belemnopsis, four major annual growth stages were preserved in the guard, giving belemnites a lifespan of about three to four years.
 The mesohibolitid belemnites, using the same methods, had a lifespan of about a year.
 In Megateuthis, the guard was demonstrated to have fully developed after one or two years, and growth spurts followed the lunar cycle.